MDOT I-270 Monorail Feasibility Study

 What is the I-270 Monorail Feasibility Study?

-The Maryland Department of Transportation (MDOT) is conducting an Independent Feasibility Study to assess the viability to construct, operate, and maintain a monorail system between Shady Grove Metrorail Station and Frederick, Maryland.
+The Maryland Department of Transportation (MDOT) has conducted an Independent I-270 Monorail Feasibility Study to assess the viability to construct, operate, and maintain a monorail system between Shady Grove Metrorail Station and Frederick, Maryland.
 The study was requested by the Board of Public Works.

 What is Monorail?